SunyataZero/peoples-fund/req-spec.md

 # Graphical presentation

+## Front page structure
+Priority: Low (this structure is flexible)

+* Menu: Holds links to all the static pages
+* Carousel - see below
+* Categories: Links to articles of different types

 ## Image carousel
 * Priority: ___

+Has large images which are links to important ("highlighted") stories

 ## Large images
 - including lots of images along the text that keeps the reader stimulated and emphasises key topics in the text